thejayadad/vehiclechronicles/notes.md

 - add the auth

 # POST FORM
-- create the action
+- create the action | update and create
-- add the page
+- add the pages
 - add the form
+- test it out

 # PROFILE
 - profilebar in layout